DeviCatOutlet/devicatoutlet.github.io/README.md

 It should auto-detect changes to Markdown or layout files.
 If you change the configuration in _config.yml, restart Jekyll.

+To make the site available on the LAN, add your local IP: `-H 192.168.0.123`

 To customize a group of pages, add front-matter to the pages thus:
     ---
     category: foo